akxen/tps-parameterisation/data/README.md

 The assays performed to construct these datasets are described in [1].

-## Historic generator dispatch and demand signals
+## Historical generator dispatch and demand signals
-Historic generator dispatch and demand information for 2017 is obtained from the Australian Energy Market Operator's Market Management System Data Model (MMSDM) database [1].
+Historical generator dispatch and demand information for 2017 is obtained from the Australian Energy Market Operator's Market Management System Data Model (MMSDM) database [1].
 Data for each month of 2017 were extracted from the following MMSDM tables:

 | MMSDM Table Name | Description |
 | ----------- | ----------- |